SysBioGTU/GenomicVariantsMetabolicModels/README.md

 ## Usage

 This repository contains scripts for reconstructing genomic variant metabolic models using the iMAT algorithm.
-Certain input files must be generated using external tools, as outlined in detail by Uzuner et al. (2024).
+Certain input files must be generated using external tools, as outlined in detail by Uzuner Odongo et al. (2025).

 The file "Generation_of_iMAT_and_iMAT_Variant_Models.mlx" demonstrates how to implement the analysis.
 Please adjust the input files according to your specific requirements.
 The names of the files within the scripts describe the structure of the input files.